CatClawed/barrelwisdom/README.md

 npm install -g @angular/cli
 ```

-4. Depends on the shell, you may have to set
+4. On low end machines, you may have to use:

 ```bash
 export NODE_OPTIONS="--max-old-space-size=5120"